ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

  Ergo has a similar approach to Cardano’s eUTXO with its own Multi-Stage UTXO model that introduces the concept of *UTXO chains* and allows chaining together smart contracts of arbitrary complexity.

-A good introductory article can be found [here](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e).
+A good introductory article can be found [here](https://dav009.medium.com/learning-ergo-101-blockchain-paradigm-eutxo-c90b0274cf5e) or [DeCo EU Layman Class #1 4-6-22 Basics of eUTxO](https://www.youtube.com/watch?v=SAWeW6wajEw)

 ## ErgoScript